Interpolation of Power Mappings: Interpolation of Power Maps

 \end{definition}

-\begin{rem} The coloring of the vertices in Definition \ref{triangulation} is not essential, however it is a useful convention: as already discussed in the Introduction, the colored vertices represent preimages of $\pm1$ under a map defined below in Definition \ref{quasiregular_interpolation}, with the two colors corresponding to the two choices $\pm1$. \end{rem}
+\begin{rem} The coloring of the vertices in Definition \ref{triangulation} is not essential, however it is a useful convention.
+The colored vertices represent preimages of $\pm1$ under a map defined below in Definition \ref{quasiregular_interpolation}, with the two colors corresponding to the two choices $\pm1$. \end{rem}

-\begin{definition} Given $m\in\mathbb{N}$, we define a triangulation $T_m'$ of $\{ z \in \mathbb{C} : 0<\textrm{Im}(z)<1 \}$ as follows (see Figure \ref{fig:square.pdf_tex}).
+\begin{definition} Given $m\in\mathbb{N}$, we define a triangulation $T_m'$ of $\{ z \in \mathbb{C} : 0<\textrm{Re}(z)<1 \}$ as follows (see Figure \ref{fig:square.pdf_tex}).
 First place vertices at We color $0$ and $1$ black, and require adjacent vertices with the same real part to have different colors.
 There is a triangulation of $[0,1]^2$ defined by connecting each vertex on $\textrm{Re}(z)=0$ to $1+i\cdot(m-1)/m$.
 Iteratively reflecting this triangulation of $[0,1]^2$ along a subset of the horizontal lines $\textrm{Im}(z)=k$, $k\in\mathbb{Z}$ defines the triangulation $T_m'$.

 \end{definition}